Bye Bye Baby (Madonna song): Recording and composition

 "Bye Bye Baby" was written by Madonna, Shep Pettibone and Anthony Shimkin and was produced by Madonna and Pettibone.
 The song was recorded at Sound Works Studios in Astoria, New York, and samples a hook from LL Cool J's single, "Jingling Baby" (1990).
 Pettibone also did the sequencing, the keyboard arrangement and the programming for the track with Shimkin.
 Dennis Mitchell and Robin Hancock were the recording engineers for the track while George Karras was the mixing engineer.
 Ted Jensen did the mastering for the song with Mark Goodman as assistant engineer.
 Background vocals were provided by Niki Haris and Donna De Lory.
 For "Bye Bye Baby", Madonna and Pettibone wanted a 1940s theme, which would make the vocals sound as if they were coming out of an antique radio.
 In order to achieve that, they used a Pultec HLF filter.
 Shimkin recalled that the vocals for "Bye Bye Baby" were from the first take.
 He added that the filtered vocal effect were applied during recording and played with while Madonna was in front of the microphone singing.

 "Bye Bye Baby" is a hip hop and dance song which begins with the declaration, "This is not a love song".
 A low bass is heard against a high-pitched 1960s keyboard sound.
 Madonna's vocals were attenuated to sound much thinner with more treble.
 Guitar sounds are spread throughout occasionally with shouting voices being heard in the background.
 The song ends with the sound of an explosion.
 Madonna's filtered voice sounds like an answering machine; the final line, "You fucked it up", is bleeped out like the machine's end-of-message tone.
-According to the sheet music published by Alfred Publishing Inc., the song is set in the time signature of common time with a fast tempo of 120 beats per minute.
-It is composed in the key of F minor, with Madonna's voice in a high register, spanning between F3 to A4.
+According to the sheet music published by Alfred Publishing Inc., the song is set in the time signature of common time with a fast tempo of 109 beats per minute.
+It is composed in the key of G minor, with Madonna's voice in a high register, spanning between F3 to A4.
 The song has a basic sequence of G–B♭–G–D–G–Dm as its chord progression.

 In the song, lyrically Madonna asks questions for a lover she is about to abandon: "Does it make you feel good to see me cry?
 I think it does", she affirms.
 The lyric "I'd like to hurt you" was compared to that of Madonna's previous single "Erotica", where she said: "I only hurt the ones I love".
 Richard Harrington from The Washington Post noted that Madonna used a "sonically filtered, detached and slightly taunting voice to talk about taking control rather than exacting revenge on a domineering, mind-game-playing partner" in the song.
 Regarding the lyrics, Chris Willman from the Los Angeles Times called "Bye Bye Baby" a "brushoff song".